nswdpc/silverstripe-csp/docs/en/01_good_to_know.md

 You can whitelist certain controllers in module config.
 This will block the policy from being delivered in those controllers.

 > Override module configuration in your project configuration.

-## Using meta tags

-> This option will be removed in v1.0

-You can choose to deliver the CSP via meta tags.

-Choosing this option will cause certain features to be unavailable
-* The ```report-uri``` and ```report-to``` directives are not supported in meta tags and will not be present
-* The ```Content-Security-Policy-Report-Only``` header is not supported, currently.

-The only way to received policy violation reports is via HTTP Header delivery method.